 With a beautiful view of seaside Barcelona and the old port, Can Sole offers both an ocean view and delicious meals.
 Serving traditional preparations since 1920, this restaurant has been visited by politicians, artists, bullfighters and friends alike.
 Such is its repute that it has been awarded the 'Plaque of Honor' for contributing to the tourism of the country.
 The restaurant is located in an old heritage building.
 If you are looking for a bright, cozy atmosphere and fresh seafood, then this is the place to relax and enjoy the scenery while you savor tasty fare.

 Just down the street from the Condes de Barcelona Hotel is its famous restaurant, Lasarte.
 Reserve a table here and see why it is arguably the most sought-after eatery in town.
-Taste the delicacies that the chefs skilfully put together, usually consisting of Catalan specialties that the country is known for.
-The interesting list of deserts also needs a special mention.
-Located in the heart of the city, opposite the Gaudi Pedrera, this 18th-century structure is worth a visit, both for its food and ambience.
+Taste the delicacies that the chefs skillfully put together, usually consisting of Catalan specialties that the country is known for.
+They serve a variety of delicious desserts that should not be skipped.
+Located in the heart of the city, opposite the Gaudi Pedrera, this 18th-century structure is worth a visit, both for its food and ambiance.

 Coure, located in the hip district of Gracia, is a must-see for any foodie looking to explore traditional Catalan cuisine with a masterful twist.
 The chef and owner Albert Ventura has created a menu consisting of small, elegant dishes with a flair for the unique.
 Many Catalan staples like sardines, tuna and fresh vegetables are used in the menu but in unpredictable ways to please the diner's palette.
 The restaurant also offers a great wine menu to pair with the delicious tasting menu.
 The decor is light, minimalist and airy.